feluxe/sty/README.rst

 Sty has no dependencies.

-If you run into compatibility problems with sty, please file an issue!
+If you run into compatibility problems with sty, please file an `issue <https://github.com/feluxe/sty/issues>`__!

 Code Example